 I am a member of the International Coaching Federation.
 This is the leading global organization of coaches.
 As a group, we set the gold standard for coaching, globally.

 I am certified at the PCC (professionally certified coach) level, which is the penultimate level of achievement for coaches.
-I am pursuing my MCC (master certified coach) certification, and I intend to sit for the MCC exam in late 2020.
+I am pursuing my MCC (master certified coach) certification, and I plan to sit for the MCC exam in 2022.
 There are fewer than 1000 MCC coaches in the world; I intend to be one of them.
+It is the highest level of coaching certification in the world.

 If we have that strong coaching relationship, we can move mountains.
 I strive to develop that relationship in collaboration with you.